Pennsylvania police say an escaped killer has stolen a van and shaved his facial hair

 "We've chased people for a lot longer than this and ultimately brought them to justice," Bivens said.
 "As I've said before, we're not going anywhere.
 We will eventually capture him.
 And when we do, he's going to prison."

-According to the Philadelphia Inquirer, an inmate named Igor Bolte escaped from the same jail in May using the same method as Cavalcante, but authorities captured Bolte a short time later.
+According to the Philadelphia Inquirer, an inmate named Igor Bolte escaped from the same prison in May using the same method as Cavalcante, but authorities captured Bolte a short time later.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.